circle2red/MAIDX/README.md

 ## Requirements

-- Windows 10 (Other OSes supporting pyqt may run, but untested)
+- Windows 10, MacOS 15 (Other OSes supporting PyQT6 may run, but untested)
 - Python 3.11 (Other version may be possible, but untested)
 - Packages in `requirements.txt`